arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 apt-get update && apt-get install -y ros-jazzy-turtlesim
 ```

-The installation will download and configure the `turtlesim` package and any dependencies.
-This typically takes a minute or two, depending on your internet connection.
+The installation will download and configure the `turtlesim` package, along with any necessary dependencies.
+This typically takes one to two minutes, depending on your internet connection.

 After installation, we need to ensure the `Wayland` environment variables are properly set within the container.
 Even though we passed them during container creation, it is good practice to set them again explicitly: